 ai translated

-An effective Production Planning model does more than just determine what to produce and when: it creates a common language within the company, aligns functions, and defines rules, processes, and tools capable of making the decision-making flow clear, stable, and measurable.
+An effective production planning model does more than just determine what to produce and when: it creates a common language within the company, aligns functions, and defines rules, processes, and tools capable of making the decision-making flow clear, stable, and measurable.

 The supply chain is the global network of facilities, information, and physical flows that enables the transformation of raw materials into finished products and their delivery to the end customer.
 Supply Chain Management encompasses the design, planning, execution, and control of all these activities with the goal of creating value, synchronizing supply and demand, reducing variability, and ensuring end-to-end performance.